isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

         - create a reclassification table, either using *Classify* or *Unique*
 <br>

-3. Calculate the areas that fullfill all requirements
+3. Calculate the areas that fullfil all requirements

     The previous step created raster layers are classified as binary, where pixels of value `1` represent the area of interest.
 By overlaying layers through a map algebra operation, it is possible to produce a result layer with the areas of interest containing being the value `1`.
 Which operation should be performed?